Josiah Wedgwood: Later years

 As a leading industrialist, Wedgwood was a major backer of the Trent and Mersey Canal dug between the River Trent and River Mersey, during which time he became friends with Erasmus Darwin.
 Later that decade, his burgeoning business caused him to move from the smaller Ivy Works to the newly built Etruria Works, which would run for 180 years.
-The factory was named after the Etruria district of Italy, where black porcelain dating to Etruscan times was being excavated.
-Wedgwood found this porcelain inspiring, and his first major commercial success was its duplication with what he called "Black Basalt".
+The factory was named after the Etruria district of Italy, where black pottery dating to Etruscan times was being excavated.
+Wedgwood found this pottery inspiring, and his first major commercial success was its duplication with what he called "Black Basalt".
 He combined experiments in his art and in the technique of mass production with an interest in improved roads, canals, schools, and living conditions.
-At Etruria, he even built a village for his workers.
+At Etruria, he built a village for his workers.
 The motto, Sic fortis Etruria crevit ("Thus Etruria grew strong"), was inscribed over the main entrance to the works.

 Not long after the new works opened, continuing trouble with his smallpox-afflicted knee made necessary the amputation of his right leg.
 In 1780, his long-time business partner Thomas Bentley died, and Wedgwood turned to Darwin for help in running the business.
 As a result of the close association that grew up between the Wedgwood and Darwin families, Josiah's eldest daughter would later marry Erasmus' son.